Our Response to COVID-19

-- Conduct business without discrimination with regard to age, race, color, religion, sex, national origin, ancestry, political beliefs, disability, veteran status, marital status, sexual orientation, gender expression or identity, or any other category protected by law.
+- Conduct business without discrimination with regard to age, race, ethnicity color, religion, sex, national origin, ancestry, political beliefs, disability, veteran status, marital status, sexual orientation, gender expression or identity, or any other category protected by law.

 Based on our nonprofit structure, we are not able to fund individuals or private businesses directly.
 Direct support to individuals will be delivered through nonprofits with established processes for determining need and providing support.

 Throughout this process, Brown County United Way is committed to:

 - Maintaining a central pool of funds nonprofits can access for public support